Defensible claim

 Operations, planning quality, resource use, archives, and public-safe exports.

-Why the AI agent does not control relays or bypass firmware authority.
+Why the AI planning system does not control relays or bypass firmware authority.

 How context, tool calls, dispatch, scorecards, and lessons fit together.